AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/assign-tasks/assign-tasks.md

 1. (Conditional) When visible in the **Assignments** field, click the **People** icon  in the upper-right corner of the assignments box to open the **Advanced Assignments** box and create advanced assignments.

    <!--
-   <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE:&nbsp;there is a People icon in NWE&nbsp;but it's hard to see - you need to assign the task to at least 2 users, not roles, or teams, before it shows up)</p>
+   <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: there is a People icon in NWE but it's hard to see - you need to assign the task to at least 2 users, not roles, or teams, before it shows up)</p>
    -->

    For more information, see [Create advanced assignments](../../../manage-work/tasks/assign-tasks/create-advanced-assignments.md).